-9 Annex C: examples of implementation of principles in this test procedure
+10 Annex C: examples of implementation of principles in this test procedure

-9.1 Adoption of a performance test and establishing acceptance limits
+10.1 Adoption of a performance test and establishing acceptance limits

-Some of the principles incorporated in this document have been employed in national provisions to enable production of non-ASR-reactive concrete under
+Some of the principles incorporated in this document have been employed in national provisions to enable production of non-ASR-reactive concrete under conditions where/when the aggregates are susceptible to reaction.
+In doing so, the establishing of acceptance criteria in the sense of expansion limits is a central issue.

 Applying accelerated testing conditions requires consideration of the impact of those accelerated conditions on the performance of the materials subjected to testing.
-Assuming that the testing method has been qualified for the type of aggregates to be investigated (note C1), the establishment of acceptance criteria may be based on a comparison between observations from field service or field exposure sites and based on a pass/failure compared to test results applying the testing method, i.e. detecting a critical expansion value.
+Assuming that the testing method has been qualified for the type of aggregates to be investigated (Note 33), the establishment of acceptance criteria may be based on a comparison between observations from field service or field exposure sites and based on a pass/failure compared to test results applying the testing method, i.e. detecting a critical expansion value.
 However, the reactivity of aggregates is not necessarily equally accelerated at fixed testing conditions, compared to their properties under ambient conditions.
 Implicitly, acceptance criteria may be differentiated depending on the type of aggregate minerals or other properties, underlining the need for adequate field observations.

-The same dilemma exists for accelerated testing with SCMs, but constituents such as slag, fly ash and natural pozzolana are believed to exhibit results during testing conditions applied in the present document that are consistent with their performance in field.

-Note 34: Some minerals may have a reaction behaviour that deviates from that of the gross of commercially available aggregates.
-For instance, high porosity may (for a while;) suppress expansion during testing by accommodating reaction products to an extent where the normal relation between expansion test results and field observation with other aggregates is no longer valid.
+The same dilemma exists for accelerated testing wih SCMs, but constituents such as slag, fly ash and natural pozzolana are believed to exhibit results during testing conditions applied in the present document that are consistent with their performance in field.
+Note 33 Some minerals may have a reaction behaviour that deviates from that of the gross of commercially available aggregates.
+For instance, high porosity may (for a while;) supress expansion during testing by accommodating reaction products to an extent where the normal relation between expansion test results and field observation with other aggregates is no longer valid.
 Use of light weight aggregates and aggregates exhibiting pessimum behaviour should be subject to special concern.

-Information on examples and/or specifics regarding how principles from performance testing are adopted in various countries is provided in the following, with different degrees of detail.
+Information on examples and/or specifics regarding how principles from performance testing are adopted in various countries is provided below, with different degrees of detail:

-9.2 Norway
+10.2 Norway

-In Norway, performance testing is regularly used within the NS-EN 206 framework of compliance/approval in order to declare alkali limits for (composite) cement products with a minimum content of specific (source) SCMs, for use with "all aggregates" (Application 10.2 of this document).
+In Norway, performance testing is regularly used within the NS-EN 206 framework of compliance/ approval in order to declare alkali limits for (composite) cement products with a minimum content of specific (source) SCMs, for use with "all aggregates" (Application 10.2 of [4]).

 The approval follows after testing with a worst-case reference aggregate.
 The determined maximum alkali level yields the maximum cement content applicable with all national aggregates.
-The same provisions may be applied for determining a minimum SCM content with specific aggregates (Application 10.1 of this document).
+The same provisions may be applied for determining a minimum SCM content with specific aggregates (Application 10.1 of [4]).

-In Norway, performance-based (in contrast to concrete composition-specification-based;) regulations were already introduced when the national existence of ASR was verified (NB21, 1996) /1/.
-Acceptance limits for testing (NB21, 2004) were adopted following an extensive national field survey / 2/.
-The Norwegian ASR regulations were again revised in 2017 /3/ based on new knowledge gained in research focusing on comparison laboratory test results with observations from field service and field exposure sites.
-The test method used for performance testing /4/ is quite similar to the test method described in this document; prisms of dimension $100 \times 100x$ 450 mm3 are produced and stored at a temperature of 38 °C and a relative humidity of \sim 100%.
+In Norway, performance-based (in contrast to concrete composition-specification-based;) regulations were already introduced when the national existence of ASR was verified (NB21, 1996)/1/.
+Acceptance limits for testing (NB21, 2004) were adopted following an extensive national field survey/ 2/.
+The Norwegian ASR regulations were again revised in 2017/3/ based on new knowledge gained in research focusing on comparison laboratory test results with observations from field service and field exposure sites.
+The test method used for performance testing/4/ is quite similar to the test method described in this document; prisms of dimension $100 \times 100 \times 450 \text{ mm}^3$ are produced and stored at a temperature of 38 °C and a relative humidity of \sim 100%.
 This is achieved using containers holding the three prisms on a grid above water.

-9.2.1 Source of information used in Ch.
-9.2
+10.2.1 Source of information used in Sect.
+10.2